 - further links to online resources.

-You’ll also be provided with a printed copy of the module book Creative Writing: A Workbook with Readings, which is the principal guide to your learning.
+You’ll also be provided with a printed copy of the module book Creative Writing: A Workbook with Readings: Second edition, which is the principal guide to your learning.

 Any additional software will be provided or is generally freely available.